global-input/global-input-message/README.md

 </script>
 ```

-Let's say that you would like to display a text field, labelled with ```Content```, on the user's mobile screen after the user has connected to your application by scanning the encrypted QR code.
-And you would like to receive the typed content via ```setContent(content)``` function when the user is typing on his/her mobile.
-You can achieve your goal just by the following code:
+Let's say that you would like to display a text field, labelled as ```Content```, on the user's mobile screen after the user has connected to your application by scanning an encrypted QR code.
+And you would like to receive the content when the user is typing on his/her mobile:

 ```JavaScript